-One of Alvan Clark's most enthusiastic customers was Percival Lowell, whose mommy gave him a 2 1/4 inch Clark on his fifteenth birthday.
-Astronomy was the kind of hobby mother and son could share atop their Brookline mansion without engendering whispers from the neighbors.
-Although he had always had a love of mathematics, at his father's urging, Percival went into business in Japan (above - the tall looking one without the hat).
+One of Alvan Clark's most enthusiastic customers was Mr. Percival Lowell, whose mommy gave him a 2 1/4 inch Clark on his fifteenth birthday.
+Astronomy was the kind of hobby mother and son could share atop their Brookline mansion.
+At his father's insistence Percival went into business in Japan (above - the tall one without the hat).
 But he always returned to his first love; astronomy.
 And as the end of the 19th century approached, Percy was attracted by the approach of Mars.

 The photographic proof was conclusive.
-What Percival had seen as canals proved, when seen through a bigger newer telescope, to be just an optical illusion, or maybe the blood vessels in the back of Percival's own eye.
+What Percival had seen as canals proved, when seen through a newer, bigger, telescope, proved to be just an optical illusion, or maybe the blood vessels in the back of Percival's own eye.
 Percival had a nervous breakdown.
 And when he recovered he sought to re-establish his reputation.
 He took up the search for the the last great mystery in the night sky, the powerful conundrum of Planet X.

 In 1930 Clyde Tombaugh found Planet X. And since he was being paid by Percival's endowment, and still using Percival's 12” Clark, Planet X was named using Percival Lowell's initials – PLuto.
 And isn't it amazing that Planet X became the official IX planet in the solar system?
 You don't often get to use Roman Numerals in a joke.